By Jeff Bardos, CEO Speritas Capital Partners

 With its positive impact on the environment and virtually unprecedented growth in the marketplace, it simply makes sense for a business to embrace green construction and LEED-certified commercial buildings.
 These buildings are far more cost-effective than typical commercial buildings, which makes them ideal for small businesses who have limited resources.
 LEED buildings have become the international standard of excellence when it comes to green construction, and more green construction projects are being greenlit all over the world.

-For more information about green buildings and how they can benefit your small business, contact Speritas Capital Partners today.
+For more information about green building and how it can benefit your commercial real estate project financing, contact Speritas Capital Partners today.